 [Ratha: When actors have to do food scenes in movies or commercials, they usually do a lot of takes.
 So, rather than actually eating the food, they chew it, then spit it into a spit bucket when the camera stops rolling.
 Yuck!
 I'd hate to be the guy who has to clean THAT bucket!]

 And there you have it folks!
-You can also check out the transcript of our Live Chat with Joey when she was here at THE STACKS.
+You can also check out the transcript of our Live Chat with Joey when she was here.
 And let us know what you think in the Comments!

 — Ratha, STACKS Writer